Anonymously-Me/passtore/README.md

 # passtore
-A free and secure password manager
+A free and secure CLI password manager

-It is still not complete but feel free to fork as you wish